What You'll Need at Home After a Brow Lift

 After the endoscopic procedure, you will also get a prescription painkiller.
 Itching can be a side effect, but it should be much milder than with the classic method.

 In either case, you may also have numbness or tingling.
 This will ease over time.
-Those who have the classic procedure may have more numbing.
+Those who have the classic procedure may have more numbness.

-Most people can return to work or school within 10 days depending on which procedure you got and your own personal rate of recovery.
+Most people can return to work or school within 10 days depending on which procedure was performed and your own personal rate of recovery.

 Avoid heavy lifting, vigorous exercise, or other activity for the first few weeks after surgery.